 A tumor begins when normal cells change and grow uncontrollably, forming a mass.
-A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can spread to other parts of the body.
+A benign tumor means the tumor will not spread.

+A tumor can start in an adrenal gland, called a primary adrenal tumor, or it can begin in another organ, such as the lungs, and then spread to the adrenal glands.
 An adrenal gland tumor can sometimes overproduce hormones.
 When it does, the tumor is called a functioning tumor.
 An adrenal gland tumor that does not produce hormones is called a nonfunctioning tumor.
-A tumor can start in an adrenal gland (called a primary adrenal tumor), or it can begin in another organ, such as the lungs, and then metastasize (spread) to the adrenal glands.
-The symptoms and treatment of an adrenal gland tumor depend on whether the tumor is functioning or nonfunctioning, what hormone(s) is overproduced, and whether the tumor is a primary adrenal gland tumor or a metastases from cancer of another organ.
+The symptoms and treatment of an adrenal gland tumor depend on whether the tumor is functioning or nonfunctioning, what hormone(s) is overproduced, and whether the tumor is a primary adrenal gland tumor or if the cancer has spread from another organ.

 This section focuses on primary adrenal gland tumors, which include the following:

 Adenoma.
-Adenoma is the most common type of adrenal gland tumor, making up the majority of all adrenal gland tumors.
+Also called an adrenocortical adenoma, this is the most common type of adrenal gland tumor.
 It is a noncancerous, nonfunctioning tumor of the adrenal cortex.
-Also called an adrenocortical adenoma, this tumor usually does not cause symptoms and, if it is small, often does not need treatment.
+An adenoma usually does not cause symptoms and, if it is small, often does not need treatment.

 Adrenocortical carcinoma.
-Although rare, the most common type of cancerous adrenal gland tumors begins in the cortex and is called adrenocortical carcinoma, or adrenal cortical carcinoma.
-Approximately four to 12 out of one million people develop this type of tumor.
-Adrenocortical carcinoma can be a functioning or nonfunctioning tumor; if the tumor is functioning, it may produce more than one hormone.
+Although rare, adrenocortical carcinoma is the most common type of cancerous adrenal gland tumor.
+It is also known as adrenal cortical carcinoma.
+Approximately four to 12 out of one million people develop this type of tumor, which begins in the adrenal cortex.
+Adrenocortical carcinoma can be a functioning or nonfunctioning tumor.
+If the tumor is functioning, it may produce more than one hormone.